Mobility-Mapper/about-website/README.md

 ### Code Validation

-* The [W3C Markup Validator](https://validator.w3.org/) website was used to validate the CSS file to ensure there were no syntax errors.
+* The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) website was used to validate the CSS style.css file to ensure there were no syntax errors.
 No errors or warnings were found.

-* The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) website was used to validate both pages to ensure there were no syntax errors.
+* The [W3C Markup Validator](https://validator.w3.org/) website was used to validate the HTML files to ensure there were no syntax errors.
+The validator found the following errors, which were corrected:

-    -  list errors and warnings
+    - An unclosed `div` tag
+    - A rogue " was found next to a closing one

 ### Accessibility